 Yu☆Gi☆Oh! spawned the Trading Card Game of the same name, which is one of the most popular card games in the world and has sold over 25 billion cards since 1999.

 The series was published in English by VIZ Media under the Shonen Jump imprint.
 The publishing is divided into three parts: 7 volumes of Yu-Gi-Oh were published from May 7, 2003 to December 7, 2004, 24-volumes of Yu-Gi-Oh!: Duelist from February 1, 2005 to December 4, 2007 and 7 volumes of Yu-Gi-Oh!: Millenium World from August 2, 2005 to February 5, 2008.
 A special hardcover collector's edition first volume was released on September 16, 2008.
-A 3-in-1 omnibus edition has been published by VIZ since February 3, 2015.
+A 3-in-1 omnibus edition was published from February 3, 2015 to February 6, 2018, with the final omnibus containing volumes 37 & 38.

 I finally finished reading this masterpiece...
 All I must say is this manga is not just a must-read or must-rate, but a MUST-FAVORITE!
 You can't run into another masterpiece like this in many decades.
 This one surpasses all other manga series in my fav-list, even though its anime adaptions are not so great.